sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-rest-api/cp-mobile-dev-kit-rest-api.md

     !![MDK](img_0.1.png)

-3. When it is ready, open your dev space by clicking on the name.
+3. When it is ready, open your dev space by clicking its name.

     !![MDK](img_0.2.png)